JakyLow/GPS/README.md

 # GPS tracking
 > GPS tracking (GPS мониторинг) is the iOS application monitoring for any objects using trackers.
 The application is based on the [gps-tracker.com.ua](http://gps-tracker.com.ua) service.
+Download application in [https://appsto.re/ru/xBq4jb.i](iTunes).

 ## Details
 Monitoring service for any objects: transport, people, animals, etc. The application allows owners of devices not only to track the movement on the map, but also in online mode to get the most complete information about the tracked object.